ynsgnr/blauberg-assistant/custom_components/blauberg_fan/blauberg_protocol/packet/README.md

   - Sections can parse data as long as they desire, so they are not limited with their byte size.
 This allows expanded section implementations
 - Fast
   - Packet is making use of integer and byte shifting logic with some loops, so no string parsing and decoding going on speeding up the process
+- Supports trailing or leading zeros! `Packet(trail_or_lead=Zeros.LEADING)` or `Section(trail_or_lead=Zeros.LEADING)`

 ## Sections
 ### Section
 Simple section with a value and byte size.
 Used for sections in byte array protocols with fixed length
 ### Expanding Section
 When this section is added to packet, it consumes all remaining bytes and sets its own length.
-Used for sections that require custom parsing with custom logic
+Used for sections that require custom parsing with custom logic, returned value can be parsed manually after parsing
 ### Dynamic Section
 This section sets its own first byte as the length byte.
 Used for transmitting and decoding protocols with flexible lengths